ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

   - CalendarRecurrenceExpander (Solution)
     - CalendarRecurrenceExpander.Web (ASP.NET Web Application)
+	  - For ASP.NET WebAPI service
+	  - Based on Web API sub-template
     - CalendarRecurrenceExpander.Test (Class Library)
+	  - Add xUnit support to project by referencing xunit and xunit.runner.visualstudio Nuget packages.
+	  - For code to be able to call web service, reference the Newtonsoft.Json Nuget package and System.Net.Http local assembly.
+      - Make calls to the web service through the HttpClient class
     - CalendarRecurrenceExpander.Console (Console Application)

-The Web project is based on the Web API sub-template and is where the ASP.NET WebAPI service resides.
-The Test project makes use of the xUnit framework and makes calls to the web service through the HttpClient class.
-For test code to be able to call the web service, the project must reference the Newtonsoft.Json Nuget package and System.Net.Http local assembly.
-To further add xUnit support to the Test project, reference the xunit and xunit.runner.visualstudio Nuget packages.
-Finally, the Console project is a playground. providing rapid feedback when playing with C# or parts of the .NET framework.
-It isn't intended for production code.
+	  - Playground for providing rapid feedback when playing with C# or parts of the .NET framework.
+      - Coded not intended for production use